 Jesus the man, after His resurrection was exalted in glory to God’s right hand and authority.
-Here He occupies this position of dominion with the full intention to finally include overcoming mankind.
+Here He occupies this position of dominion with the full intention to also include all overcoming mankind, beginning as a first-fruits people.
 This inclusion points to the truth that all things shall be put in subjection under their (Christ and His many member body) feet.
 Heb.
 2:6-9, “But one in a certain place testified, saying, what is man, that Thou art mindful of Him?
 Or the Son of Man, that Thou visits Him?
 Thou made Him a little lower than the angels; Thou crowned Him with glory and honor, and didst set Him over the works of Thy hands: Thou hast put all things in subjection under His feet.
 For in that He put all in subjection under Him, He left nothing that is not put under Him.
 But now we see not yet all things put under Him.
 But we see Jesus, who was made a little lower than the angels, for the suffering of death, crowned with glory and honor that He by the grace of God should taste death for every man”.

-This word “conformed” is used here by Paul when declaring the fullness of being conformed.
+This word “conformed” is used here by Paul when declaring the fullness of those being conformed.
 Phil.
 3:21, “Who shall change our vile body, that it may be fashioned like unto His glorious body, according to the working whereby He is able even to subdue all things unto Himself”.
 Who then is this man?
-Could it be only those mature one’s who put on the nature of God.
-That is, a changing of the soul realm, to become the body of Christ, the first-fruits of the harvest, becoming God’s dwelling place.
+Could it be those mature one’s who put on the nature of Christ?
+That is, a changing within the soul realm, to become the body of Christ, the first-fruits of the harvest, becoming God’s dwelling place.
 Heb.
 2:10-11, “For it became Him, for Whom are all things, and by Whom are all things, in bringing many sons unto glory, to make the Captain of our salvation perfect through sufferings.
 For both He that sanctifies and they who are sanctified are all of one; for which cause He is not ashamed to call them brethren”.

 1 Cor.
 1:26-30 states, “For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble are called; but God hath chosen the foolish things of the world [age] to confound the wise; and God hath chosen the weak things of the world [age] to confound the things which are mighty; and base things of the world [age] and things that are despised, hath God chosen, yea, and things which are not, to bring to naught things that are: That no flesh should glory in His presence.
 But of Him are ye in Christ Jesus, Who of God is made unto us wisdom, and righteousness, and sanctification, and redemption”.